Canada ranked most livable county by European expats

 ECA’s liveability survey of more than 490 cities around the world looks at factors including availability of health services; housing and utilities; isolation; access to a social network and leisure facilities; infrastructure; climate; personal safety; political tensions and air quality.

-Canada has long been an attractive country for expatriates to live, boasting one of the world’s strongest economies, booming industry, and a strong focus on entrepreneurship opportunities.
+Canada has long been an attractive country for expatriates to live in, boasting one of the world’s strongest economies, booming industry and a strong focus on entrepreneurship opportunities.

 Many Canadian cities even outscore European hubs including London, Paris, Berlin and Rome despite the distance from home.